sudoMakeMeCoffee/digest/README.md

 #  Digest API
-## Disgest and Poop the Output 💩

 Digest is a secure and Dockerized code execution API that compiles and runs code in multiple languages — on demand.

-> 💡 "Digest your code and poop the output."
+> "Digest your code and poop the output 💩"

 ---